Home Fires (British TV series): Reception

-The first season had a consolidated average rating of 6.2 million viewers to date and a 24 per-cent share.[4]
-June 2015, ITV announced that it had ordered a second season of the programme.
+The first series had a consolidated average rating of 6.2 million viewers to date and a 24 per-cent share.[4]
+June 2015, ITV announced that it had ordered a second series of the programme.
 Samantha Bond was nominated for an award from the Satellite Awards.
-Season 2 met with similar success compared with Season 1 as the premiere episode gained 5.2 million overnight views, with the second episode reaching 4.7 million views.
+Series 2 met with similar success compared with Series 1 as the première episode gained 5.2 million overnight views, with the second episode reaching 4.7 million views.

-Just days after the broadcast of the final episode of season 2, ITV announced it was cancelling the show and there would be no third season.
-A network spokesman said that despite the show's success, "the ITV commissioning team continues to refresh the channel's drama portfolio, hence the decision not to commission a further new season."
+Just days after the broadcast of the final episode of series 2, ITV announced it was cancelling the show and there would be no third series.
+A network spokesman said that despite the show's success, "the ITV commissioning team continues to refresh the channel's drama portfolio, hence the decision not to commission a further new series."

-Fans gathered to protest the cancellation, and a Change.org petition to bring the show back was signed by over 50,000 viewers, but the campaign was ultimately unsuccessful.
+Fans gathered to protest against the cancellation, and a Change.org petition to bring the show back was signed by over 50,000 viewers, but the campaign was ultimately unsuccessful.